 One 12-ounce beer has about the same amount of alcohol as one 5-ounce glass of wine, or 1.5-ounce shot of liquor.
 What matters is the amount of alcohol consumed, not the type of alcoholic drink.
 If you think you have a problem with alcohol contact your local mental health and addictions office for help.
-You can also visit the Find Support feature on this app for a listing of services near you.
+You can also visit the Service Directory on this website for a listing of services near you.

 It is important to note that the best way to ensure your safety when driving, is to avoid consuming any alcohol products.
 Alcohol is a depressant drug, meaning it slows down parts of your brain affecting your thinking and behaviour, as well as your breathing and heart rate.
 Your reaction time is slowed and your judgment for decision making can be impaired.
 It takes a lot longer than most people think for alcohol to pass through the body.
 On average it takes your body approximately 1.5 hours from the time you stop drinking to process one standard drink.
 A standard drink of alcohol would be a 12 oz. beer (5% alcohol), 5 oz. of wine (12% alcohol) or a 1.5 of distilled alcohol (rum, rye, gin, vodka, etc. at 40% alcohol).
 The actual time it takes for alcohol to leave your body can also vary depending on your weight, sex, age, metabolism, how much food you have eaten and whether you are taking medication.
 If you plan to drink, you should plan another means of transportation.
 Have someone drop you off so you don’t even have an option to drive home.
 Call a friend for a ride, call a taxi, walk or plan to spend the night.

 Many individuals are dealing with a loved one’s drinking.
 You are not alone.
 You are also not responsible for another person’s drinking or subsequent actions.
 When a family member or loved one is drinking it impacts all family members.
 We can become ill ourselves as a result of another’s drinking.
 Outside support is often needed when dealing with the addictions of a family member or loved one.
 There are groups and family supports which can help.
-Visit the Find Support page of this app to find services near you.
+Visit the Service Directory on this website to find services near you.

 here are both short and long term risks associated with alcohol use.
 Regularly drinking to excess can increase your risk of serious illnesses.
 Long-term risks: